-12 Volt battery used in vehicles is the Lead Acid (LA) type battery which can deliver more than 45 Ampere current to ignite the engine.
-It is the type of Starting battery or SLI battery (Starting Light Ignition) designed to give a heavy current to start the engine.
-The lead acid battery is composed of series of plates immersed in a solution of Sulphuric acid.
+A lead acid battery is composed of series of plates immersed in a solution of Sulphuric acid.
 Each plate has a Grid on which the active material is attached.
 In the negative plate, lead oxide is attached as the active material while on the positive plate, pure lead is attached.
-All the negative plates are connected together and connected to the external negative terminal.
-Similarly all the positive plates are connected together and with the positive terminal.
+All the negative plates are connected together.
+Similarly all the positive plates are also connected together.